flairNLP/flair/resources/docs/TUTORIAL_TAGGING_OVERVIEW.md

 Click on any of these above links to look into the respectice tutorial chapters.

-## Important for All Models: How Annotations Work
+## Important for All Taggers: How Annotations Work

 Let's use our standard NER example to illustrate how annotations work: